jbulin/jbulin.github.io/teaching/spring/nopt059/index.md

 The aim of course is to introduce the main principles of various exact optimization methods based on linear programming and combinatorial optimization with emphasis on large-scale instances.
 Moreover, during the accompanying tutorial you will gain experience in applying these methods in practice.

 We expect you to be somewhat familiar with linear programming.
-A recommended prerequisite is the course [NOPT048 Linear programming and combinatorial optimization](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT048).
+Although certainly not necessary, a recommended prerequisite is the course [NOPT048 Linear programming and combinatorial optimization](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT048).

 The course is taught bi-yearly, alternating with the course [NOPT061 Large-scale optimization: Metaheuristics](https://www.is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT061).